Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 </center>

-Here again we can see that the features with high contribution (positive or negative) often are the one with a high permutation importance: For example, here it is true for "word_count" anf "char_count".
+Here again we can see that the features with high contribution (positive or negative) often are the one with a high permutation importance: For example, here it is true for "word_count" and "char_count".

 ## Classification using the pretrained Bert model  <a name='Bert'></a>